TheMearkat/TheMearkat/README.md

 - 👋 Hi, I’m Mitch aka @TheMearkat
-- 🌱 I’m currently learning iOS apps along with AWS and myriad other things
+- 🌱 Currently focused on learning Python, Azure, and rock climbing
-- 📫 How to reach me Mitchell.mears@yahoo.com or Discord: Mearkat#0016
+- 📫 How to reach me Mitchell.mears@yahoo.com or Discord: mearkat